samson84/magical-unique-number/README.md

 A running postgre instance is needed for the tests, and its settings must match with the `test.env`.

-Two make targets optionally create a test server based on the `test.env` file.
+Two make targets optionally create the test server based on the `test.env` file.

 `make start-dev-db`